Let us know if there is a fault or issue in your accommodation or your building.

 In the unlikely event you’re still unhappy, you can ask for your complaint to be investigated further.

-See more from Living with us
+See more from Living on campus